redowl/RedOwl-Data-Science-Recruiting-Exam/README.markdown

-RedOwl Data Scientist Technical Exam, in the R language
+RedOwl Data Scientist Technical Exam
 =======================================================

 To apply for a position at RedOwl Analytics, please visit